fbpx

 Upper Blepharoplasty

-It is also attractive for those on a budget as it can either be done as a day case in hospital or occasionally even as an outpatient in the rooms under local anaesthetic.
-If you are considering value for money then this cosmetic operation ranks above all others.
+Upper Blepharoplasty can either be performed as a day case in hospital or occasionally, for suitable candidates, as an outpatient procedure in the rooms under local anaesthetic.

-The eyes are said to be the entry to our souls but even if you don’t believe this then most would agree that they are a central feature to the face and attractive eyes go a long way to improving the general appearance of the entire face.
-This operation opens the eyes, removes the tired sad appearance, improves visual obstruction, makes you look younger and does all of this with a virtually invisible scar!
-The scar is not visible when the eye is open and almost impossible to see with the eyes closed.
-Most (80%) of the cosmetic result is gained from removal of the skin, with the removal of fat behind the eye providing the “icing on the cake” in terms of the final aesthetic outcome.
-Your friends and colleagues will notice an immediate difference but won’t be able to recognise exactly what has been done.
+The eyes are said to be the entry to our souls but even if you don’t believe this, most people would agree that they are a central feature to the face.
+The blepharoplasty procedure aims to remove excess skin from the eyes.
+The scar is placed in the crease of the eyelid.
+Most (80%) of the cosmetic result is gained from removal of the skin, with the removal of fat behind the eye providing the the final aesthetic outcome.

-The other advantage is that it’s risk profile is very low.
-In select cases a medicare item number may even be applicable and thus some of the costs may be covered by your private health insurance.
-To meet this criteria the upper eyelid skin needs to rest on the eyelashes when looking straight ahead in forward gaze and thus impedes the vision.
+In select cases, a medicare item number may be applicable and thus some of the costs may be covered by your private health insurance.
+To meet this criteria the upper eyelid skin needs to rest on the eyelashes when looking straight ahead in forward gaze, impeding vision.

 For more information or to answer any of your questions please feel free to call 03 8560 2999 or email enquiries@horizonplasticsurgery.com.au